Azure/azure-sdk-for-js/sdk/maps/maps-render/README.md

 ### Create and authenticate a `MapsRenderClient`

-To create a client object to access the Azure Maps Render API, you will need a `credential` object.
+To create a client object to access the Azure Maps Render APIs, you will need a `credential` object.
 The Azure Maps Render client can use an Azure Active Directory credential or an Azure Key credential to authenticate.

 #### Using an Azure Active Directory Credential